rudifa/30AutoLayoutBestPractices/README.md

 OK, keep calm, stop complaining, add the missing constraints and go to the next task.
 In this case, reset with git.

 ##### 9. The Hidden Layout Error Panel

+Well, it is not really hidden, the red or orange triangle that appears next to a Scent title is obvious, and the messages in the panel are fairly precise.

+##### 10. Change Background Colors

+Yes, I have been using that all along.

+##### 11. The Diagonal Drag

+Indeed, a good point here.

+Wait, did I just read "The right-click and drag..."?
+I was doing ctrl-drag all along, I think I picked it up in a CS193P Stanford course video.
+Anyway, both work.

+Also, I first learned in Paul's video that I can ctrl-drag onto a view itself to open a dialog for setting the view's width, height and aspect ratio.

+##### 12. The Shift Key Modifier

+Right, I asked myself how to add more than one constraint in that ctrl-drag black dialog, and I found the answer in the Paul's video: hold shift key, check constraints and add them.

+Elementary.

+Probably someone should start the **Interface Builder : the Missing Manual** project, crowdsourced on Github.
+Any volunteers?

+_You cannot add all the layout constraints from the canvas._

+Why would you?
+Working in the Document Outline is more precise, you can add views, rename or reorder them, change their superview, examine and add constraints.

+##### 13. Adding Difficult Constraints

+Right, Document Outline is the place to go to.

+##### 14. Fix the UIImageView Content Mode

 ### Apple Xcode+IB peeves and wishes